 An historical trend analysis was carried out at aggregated industry and geographic levels to identify potential issues in the data.
 Due to definition and methodological changes over time, only extreme values or trends were verified in detail.
 Internal consistency checks were applied to derived totals and ratios.

 Statistics Canada is prohibited by law from releasing any data which would divulge information obtained under the Statistics Act that relates to any identifiable person, business or organization without the prior knowledge or the consent in writing of that person, business or organization.
 Various confidentiality rules are applied to all data that are released or published to prevent the publication or disclosure of any information deemed confidential.
 If necessary, data are suppressed to prevent direct or residual disclosure of identifiable data.

-Data suppressed due to confidentiality will appear as a lowercase x in the cell in a profile.
-The revenue ranges will also be a lowercase x in the cell.
+Halves and quartiles data suppressed due to confidentiality will appear as an lowercase x in the cell in a profile.
+The revenue ranges will also be an lowercase x in the cell.

 These data are preliminary and will be revised on a monthly basis.